 We next visit the circular economy, namely, how ICT technologies can be better used to minimise environmental impact, as well as the amounts of waste of current production processes.
 Digital technology is not necessarily good or bad, and it has both a direct and indirect effect on the environment.
 The bright side is that digital technology, such as AI, big data, IoT, and blockchain, is revolutionising our approach to conserving biodiversity, producing clean energy, and managing natural disasters.
 At the same time, the impact of the ICT sector on the environment is being increasingly addressed.
 The ITU published numerous studies on the sustainability of the ICT sector and its applications.

-To find out more and to REGISTER for the event visit the Digital and Environment page.
+To read the report and watch the event recording visit the Digital and Environment page.

 June 2021 | Data Tour